WebAssembly/tool-conventions/Linking.md

 The current list of valid `type` codes are:

-- `1 / WASM_SYMBOL_INFO` - Specifies extra information about the symbols present
+- `8 ??? / WASM_SYMBOL_TABLE` - Specifies extra information about the symbols present
   in the module.

 - `2 / WASM_DATA_SIZE` - Specifies the total size of the static data used by the